 Critical appraisal of studies.
-The majority of reviews undertaken were intervention reviews that included RCTs.
-For these reviews, The Cochrane Risk of Bias tool386 was used to assess individual study limitations based on the following items:
+As the guideline update evidence review only included RCTs, the Cochrane Risk of Bias tool465 was used to assess individual study limitations based on the following items:

-- Was there adequate sequence generation (selection bias)? - Was allocation adequately concealed (selection bias)? - Was knowledge of the allocated interventions adequately prevented during the study (detection bias)? - o Participants and personnel (performance bias) - o Outcome assessors (detection bias) - Were incomplete outcome data adequately addressed (attrition bias)? - Are reports of the study free of suggestion of selective outcome reporting (reporting bias)?

-Was the study apparently free of other problems that could put it at risk of bias?
+- Was there adequate sequence generation (selection bias)? - Was allocation adequately concealed (selection bias)? - Was knowledge of the allocated interventions adequately prevented during the study (detection bias)? - O Participants and personnel (performance bias) - Outcome assessors (detection bias) - Were incomplete outcome data adequately addressed (attrition bias)? - Are reports of the study free of suggestion of selective outcome reporting (reporting bias)? - Was the study apparently free of other problems that could put it at risk of bias?
+Including an assessment of the studies sponsors involvement in study design, conduct, and reporting.
+466